Two big Manhattan property deals signal recovery, China interest

-NEW YORK A group of investors, including Chinese real estate tycoon Zhang Xin, paid about $1 billion (657 million pounds) for a 40 percent stake in a landmark New York office building, a person familiar with the deal said on Sunday, in the latest sign of how foreign investors are fueling a U.S. commercial real estate market recovery.
+NEW YORK, June 2 A group of investors, including Chinese real estate tycoon Zhang Xin, paid about $1 billion for a 40 percent stake in a landmark New York office building, a person familiar with the deal said on Sunday, in the latest sign of how foreign investors are fueling a U.S. commercial real estate market recovery.

 Later this week, a summit between U.S. President Barack Obama and Chinese counterpart Xi Jinping on trade and other issues could provide a further boost to Chinese investments.